deepeshdarshan/propman/README.md

 URL: [http://localhost:8080/h2](http://localhost:8080/h2)

 Fill in the values as per the screenshot.
-You can find out the `username/password` from the [h2.yml](/Users/A-10682/Brand-Deepesh/Apps/propertyData-search-app/propertyData-infra-api/src/main/resources/h2.yml)
+You can find out the `password` in [h2.yml](/Users/A-10682/Brand-Deepesh/Apps/propertyData-search-app/propertyData-infra-api/src/main/resources/h2.yml)

 ![img.png](img.png)